skhan59/skhan59.github.io/projects.md

 ## Selected Projects

 #### Below is a sample of completed projects I've worked on throughout my time in Loyola.
 Each project covers a topic such as Object-Oriented Programming, Cybersecurity, UX Design, or Project Management.
-Feel free to click on thumbnails to see the full project.
+Feel free to click on the thumbnails to see the full project.
 #### NOTE: For research papers I have written, kindly refer to this [link](https://saadnkhan.medium.com/)

 ### Wright